Audits and Review Engagements are the typical year-end services offered by professional accountants to association and not-for-profit clients.

 - 0.5% of total revenue

-If the question of what type of engagement the association requires is something you are still unsure about, a Chartered Professional Accountant will be able to help you and determine your organization’s needs.
+If you are still unsure about what type of engagement the association requires, contact a Chartered Professional Accountant.
+They will be able to help you and determine your organization’s needs.